A Columbus Columbus Work Compensation Lawyer Is Here for the Families Who Need Us Most

 In some cases, the worker dies while already receiving workers compensation benefits.
 In this case.
 Even if their death was not the result of their work-related injury or illness, you may be entitled to the remaining workers compensation benefits.
 This is a separate claim from any claim you may be entitled to for death benefits, requiring an additional application.

-Contact a Columbus Death Benefits Attorney at Malek & Malek to Get the Compensation You Need
+Contact a Columbus Work Compensation Lawyer at Malek & Malek to Get the Compensation You Need

 It is important to note that these benefits will not be paid to you automatically.
 Furthermore, there are strict deadlines – you must apply within two years of your loved one’s death for death benefits, and within one year for any accrued workers compensation benefits.
-We can help you navigate the claim process quickly and efficiently.
+A Columbus work compensation lawyer can help you navigate the claim process quickly and efficiently.
 To discuss your case and whether you have a claim, contact us today at 614-444-7440 to schedule a free consultation.